-As described in more detail within the Preliminary Management Zone Proposal, nitrate groundwater data were requested, downloaded, and compiled using various publicly available sources and complemented by data requested from the Fresno and Tulare County Environmental Health departments1.
+As described in more detail within the Final Management Zone Proposal, nitrate groundwater data were requested, downloaded, and compiled using various publicly available sources and complemented by data requested from the Fresno and Tulare County Environmental Health departments1.
 These nitrate groundwater data compilations were categorized into depth zones, following previously-developed CV-SALTS best management practices.
-Wells constructed in the Upper Zone of the groundwater system and with nitrate data since the year 2000 were The Kings Water Alliance Management Zone created a map that shows recent ambient nitrate groundwater conditions.
+Wells constructed in the Upper Zone of the groundwater system and with nitrate data since the year The Kings Water Alliance Management Zone created a map that shows recent ambient nitrate groundwater conditions.

-used to determine recent average ambient nitrate concentrations.
+2000 were used to determine recent average ambient nitrate concentrations.
 The best readily available groundwater nitrate dataset compiled and analyzed included sample results for Upper Zone wells from January 2000 to August 2020.
 These nitrate data were temporally and spatially declustered for use in determining ambient nitrate conditions in the Upper Zone of the groundwater system for the Management Zone.

 The Upper Zone average nitrate concentrations were used to produce a map showing the spatial interpolation (kriging using a search radius of 1.5 miles) of ambient nitrate conditions within the Management Zone for conditions between 2000 and 2020.
 Using this map, it is possible to locate several nitrate-impacted areas that occur within the Management Zone.
-These areas are defined by average recent nitrate concentrations in the Upper Zone that exceed the drinking water Maximum Contaminant Level (MCL) of 10 milligrams per liter nitrate as nitrogen.
-As illustrated in Figure ES-2, the largest nitrate-impacted areas exist in the central and eastern portions of the Management Zone.
+These areas are defined by average recent nitrate concentrations in the Upper Zone that exceed the drinking water Maximum Contaminant Level (MCL) of 10 mg/L-N. As illustrated in Figure ES-1, the largest nitrate-impacted areas exist in the central and eastern portions of the Management Zone.
 The Management Zone recognizes that the map of ambient nitrate in the Upper Zone has inherent uncertainty and is adaptive in nature.
-As more Upper Zone nitrate data become available (through EAP implementation of well testing, or other monitoring programs associated with the Irrigated Lands Regulatory Program, Groundwater Sustainability Plans, or other entities), the ambient nitrate analysis will be repeated, and the ambient map will be updated (and potentially changed) prior to the Final Management Zone Proposal submittal date.
+As more Upper Zone nitrate data become available (through EAP implementation of well testing, or other monitoring programs associated with the Irrigated Lands Regulatory Program, Groundwater Sustainability Agencies, or other entities), the ambient nitrate analysis will be repeated, and the ambient map will be updated (and potentially changed) prior to the Management Zone Implementation Plan submittal date.
 The map of ambient Upper Zone nitrate is not intended to be a substitute for well testing or interim water replacement requirements.

 In addition to the map that shows several areas potentially impacted by nitrate in groundwater in the Upper Zone, the groundwater nitrate data compilation also contains all available public water system supply well nitrate sample results.
 From the available records downloaded from the State Division of Drinking Water2, it appears that 158 public supply wells located within the Management Zone have exceeded the nitrate MCL at some time in their record.
 Only 82 of those wells were considered to have an "active" status, as listed by the Drinking Water Watch3, while the others had a status of "abandoned," "destroyed," "pending," or "inactive."
-Delving further into the compliance status of public water systems that have had nitrate exceedances in their raw, untreated well water, yields a total of eleven (11) public water systems that are currently (as of January 2021) out of compliance due to elevated nitrate conditions (nitrate only - 6 systems, or with a co-contaminant such as 1,2,3 TCP - 5 systems).
-Using the reported population served data from Drinking Water Watch for these public water systems that are of 2,348 people served (due to nitrate alone) and 382 people served (due to nitrate plus a co-contaminant) that may be potentially impacted by elevated nitrate in their drinking water from public water systems in the Management Zone.
+Delving further into the compliance status of public water systems that have had nitrate exceedances in their raw, untreated well water, yields a total